3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

 Your project is due at 2 pm on Friday, May, 12th.

 **Friday, March 12th**<br>
-Submit a link to your repo AND a link to your live site if you were able to deploy it to Ga-laxy.
+Submit a link to your repo AND a link to your live site if you were able to deploy it, to Schoology.
 You will be presenting your projects in front of the class on Friday!

 ## Make a new repo
 Before you begin, make a new github repo for your project. **Do not** begin your project within the class repo.